-If you’re reading this, you may be having some doubts about a difficult or unfulfilling relationship.
-No relationship is perfect all of the time and some amount of questioning or work is to be expected and completely healthy.
-However, how do you know when those relationship difficulties, and the stress and anxiety they are causing, become too much and the healthiest option is to leave?
+Should I stay or leave my relationship?
+You may be having some doubts about a difficult or unfulfilling relationship.
+No relationship is perfect all of the time.
+In most cases, some amount of questioning is to be expected and healthy.
+However, how do you know when the stress and anxiety they are causing, become too much.
+And the healthiest option is to leave?

-There are many different stressors and dynamics in relationships including jealousy, controlling behaviour, co-dependence or other influencing factors such as stress, addiction or anger issues.
-Whatever the cause of difficulties in your relationship, how do you know when there’s a light at the end of the tunnel and when it’s better for everyone if you go your separate ways?
+There are many different dynamics in relationships including jealousy, controlling behaviour, co-dependence .
+As well as other influencing factors such as addiction or anger issues.
+Whatever the cause of difficulties, how do you know when there’s a light at the end of the tunnel and when it’s better for everyone if you go your separate ways?

 The following questions could help you come to a decision.

 It’s almost always detrimental to expect someone to change to please you.
-You can discuss your feelings and why it is important to you, but eventually you may have to accept the person for who they are.
-Then ask yourself, do the benefits of the relationship outweigh this flaw or is it a deal breaker?
+After discussing your feelings and why it is important to you, eventually you may have to accept the person for who they are.
+Then ask yourself, do the benefits of the relationship outweigh this flaws?

 Are your own issues getting in the way?